Skip to content

 The French Wedding Armoire or "Armoires de Mariage"

-Wedding fêtes in France are still not taken lightly today, but in the past the gifts given to the newly weds amongst others included furniture pieces such as a mirror and an armoire.
-If possible t...
+Wedding fêtes in France are not to be taken lightly.
+In the past the gifts given to the newly weds amongst others included furniture pieces like a mirror and an armoire.
+What do their symbols mean?

 Read more